 The Custom House is where traders brought exotic goods (check out some of these goods inside the museum) to Alta California (California during Mexican rule before 1846) to trade for California cowhides.
 In 1822 when Mexico ended the Spanish trade monopoly, traders could unload their goods here and pay duty.
 It was also here that the American flag was raised over the Custom House in 1846 annexing California to America.
 Check out the Custom House Gift Shop at 1 Custom House Plaza.

-Monterey History & Art at Stanton Center, at 5 Custom House Plaza, has works laid out in a very busy, crowded way.
+Monterey History & Art Museum, at 5 Custom House Plaza, has works laid out in a very busy, crowded way.

 From Custom House Plaza, walk to Casa Soberanes, at 336 Pacific Street.
 Check out the abalone shells, bottle glass, and whale bones in the walkway, and also explore the rear garden where you can sit on benches and enjoy the rose arbor.
 This is possible even if the house itself is closed.

 Next walk to the 500 block of Pacific St where you will see the impressive stone building, Colton Hall, with its lush grounds.
 Go inside and see it as it was furnished in 1849 when California's first constitution was drafted here.
-Kids enjoy climbing on the California bear statue outside Colton Hall.
+Kids enjoy climbing on the California bear statue outside Colton Hall, which is adorable with a mama bear and two cubs rolling around, playing.
 Also fun for kids to see is the Moon Tree, which traveled to the moon on Apollo 14 when it was a seed and was planted outside Colton Hall in 1976.
+It is a gorgeous, huge tree, in a delightful setting of gardens.
 Old Monterey Jail, which was featured in Steinbeck's "Tortilla Flat," is here too.

-Check out the wonderful art at the Monterey Art Museum, at 559 Pacific St. There are some great works by photographers Ansel Adams and Edward Weston, as well as some colorful folk art from around the world.
+Check out the wonderful art at the Monterey Art Museum (closed Mon-Wed), at 559 Pacific St. There are some great works by photographers Ansel Adams and Edward Weston, as well as some colorful folk art from around the world.
 The gift shop has some nice items.

 From here, go to 525 Polk St, the Cooper-Molera Adobe.
 It was built in 1827 by Cooper, a prosperous New England sea captain (Monterey was a major international port after Mexico took control in 1821).
 His family lived in Victorian-era luxury here.
 There's a large garden on the 2-acre property.

-At 500 Church St, you'll find the lovely Royal Presidio Chapel (shown above- photo courtesy of William Crowe).
+At 500 Church St, you'll find the lovely San Carlos Cathedral, also called Royal Presidio Chapel.
 It was built in 1794 (this is like ancient history in California!) as part of the mission that was later moved to Carmel.
-It is now called San Carlos Cathedral, just to confuse you all!
-Walk around to see the many sculptures, including a delightful grotto with Mary.
-Inside, the church is pristine.
+Walk the garden that wraps around the church to see the sculptures, including a delightful grotto with Mary.
+Inside, the church is pristine, with the loveliest, colorful patterns, decorations, sky-blue altar, and sculptures, including one of Saint Rosalia holding a skull on her hip.
+I loved this church so much!

-After your walk, have a cup of coffee at Parker-Lusseau Bakery, at 539 Hartnell Street.
-It is in the adobe of an American explorer and politician, John C. Fremont, who lived there in 1847.
-It's wonderful to admire the building and sit out on the patio eating a delicious chocolate croissant, freshly delivered from their ovens.
-There is no seating inside, so make sure it's warm enough to sit outside.
+After your walk, go to Parker-Lusseau Bakery, at 539 Hartnell Street.
+It's wonderful to admire the historic adobe building and sit out on the patio eating a delicious chocolate croissant, freshly delivered from their ovens.
+There is no seating inside, nor restroom (use the restroom at Trader Joe's Market).
+The baker is a French man from Nantes, very proud of his heritage in Brittany, France.

 A nice place to stay if you are getting in the spirit of all this history is Old Monterey Inn, built in 1929 by Carmel Martin Sr., first mayor of the city of Monterey, who fought to preserve many of the historic sites in Monterey.
 He saw Monterey as "the one place [in California] where people can live without being disturbed by manufacturing and big factories."
 At Old Monterey Inn, the peaceful gardens surrounded by tall Monterey pines, oaks, and redwoods, and the manor with hand-plastered Gothic archways and bull nose corners are a delight.
 The afternoon cookies (like none you've tasted!) and the breakfast in bed (aaah, fruit salad in a goblet with a sprig of mint) are also memorable...

-Custom House, open daily 10-4, includes a gift shop, 1 Custom House Plaza.
+Custom House Museum, open Tues-Sun 10-5, includes a gift shop (Thurs-Sun 11-4), 1 Custom House Plaza.
 Admission is free.

 Casa Soberanes, 336 Pacific St. Gardens open daily 9-5.